alfonsoristorato/wiremock-docker-easy-extensions/README.md

 The tool follows these steps:

-1. Reads a `wiremock-docker-easy-extensions-config.yaml` file from a mounted volume.
+1. Reads a `wdee-config.yaml` file.
-2. Dynamically creates a temporary Gradle project inside the container.
+2. Dynamically creates a temporary Gradle project.
 3. Copies your extension source code into this new project.
 4. Generates a `build.gradle.kts` file configured to target JVM 11 and include any specified dependencies.
 5. Builds this project to produce a single JAR containing your extensions, their dependencies and a Java ServiceLoader